Count On Us To Protect Your Interests In All Family Law Matters

 What are the options if someone willfully disregards an existing court order?

 In an acrimonious divorce, one party may feel he or she was not treated fairly and ignore a court order.
 In some instances, a person may claim he or she does not have the financial means to pay ordered support.
 However, each party has a legal obligation to adhere to all court-ordered decrees.
 A noncompliant spouse may be found in contempt of court.
 A family law attorney can help you take the necessary steps to enforce the order.
 A person who has the means to fulfill his or her obligation may be sent to jail.

 If a person who is noncompliant with a court order claims to be unable to comply due to lack of funds, that person must file a petition to formally modify the existing order.

 We Are Ready To Answer Your Questions

 We welcome the opportunity to answer your questions about divorce.
 To meet with a lawyer for a free consultation, call 630-283-1987 or email the firm.
-We have offices in Naperville, Joliet and Chicago, and we serve clients in DuPage, Cook, Kane, Kendall and Will counties.
+We have offices in Naperville and Joliet, and we serve clients in DuPage, Cook, Kane, Kendall and Will counties.
 Fluent in Polish.